Visit Owners Website

 - Rural Location

 Nestled amongst the gently rolling hills of Anglesey, the farm offers comfortable holiday accommodation in four charming cottages.
-The Granary, one of those cottages, sleeps up to four guests and is located on the first floor of a converted stone barn.
+The Granary holiday apartment sleeps up to four guests and is located on the first floor of a converted stone barn.
 With expansive roof lights throughout, the cottage has a light and airy aspect.

 You may also book the Annexe if available that sleeps, 2 adults from £85 Per Week